You have two main Library accounts:

 Watch this short video to learn how search for journals by title:

-Search BenSearch to find books, eBooks, DVDs, streaming videos, CDs, and other materials.
+Search BenSearch to find print books, eBooks, DVDs, streaming videos, CDs, and other physical and electronic materials.
 Use the search box in the "BenSearch" or "Books & Videos" tab on the Library homepage.

 In this search for the term "human genome," eBooks have an "Available Online" link and print books have a call number, which you can use to find the book on the shelf.